 - And don’t forget to stop by “The Ancient Order of Hibernians Booth” for some Tasty BBQ and Sweet Corn.
 “Just Smell That Smoke”!

 I hope to see everyone at Celebrate St. Peters this year!
 To learn more about the event, including an event schedule, a list of vendors, volunteer opportunities and more, go to www.stpetersmo.net/Celebrate.

 PREVIOUS MESSAGE FROM ALDERMAN REITMEYER:

 Please remember that as your alderman, my door is always open.
 Contact me with any concern you might have.
-I am proud to be your alderman and value your comments.
-My phone number is 636-485-5710.
-My e-mail address is firstname.lastname@example.org.
+My phone is 636-485-5710 and I have a new Email account and it is: firstname.lastname@example.org

 BACK TO THE TOP